Sasho80/3.1.SimpleConditions/README.md

 reduce minutes with 60.
 Identically, check the case when hours are over 23.
 When you print the minutes, you should check for zero at the front.

+15.Problem: * Numbers from 0 to 100 as English Words
+Write a program that converts a number in the range of [0 ...
+100] into text (in English).
+Sample Input and Output
+Input Output      Input Output     Input Output
+25    twenty five 42    forty two  6     six
+Hints and Guidelines
+First check for one-digit numbers and if the number is one-digit, print the appropriate word for it.
+Then check for two-digit numbers.
+Print them in two parts: left part (tens = number / 10) and right part (units = number % 10).
+If the number has 3 digits, it must be 100 and can be considered a special case.